 They would also like to update the medical cannabis regulations to mirror the adult-use regulations.

-On the meeting schedule for 2022, Barker objected to the meetings, which were largely scheduled for 1 pm.
+Barker objected to the meeting schedule for 2022, which were largely scheduled for 1 pm.

 The CRC’s 2022 meeting schedule thus passed 4-1.